An excursion into Dialectica and Differentiation: Reverse Differentiation and Lenses

 As we have seen in the previous section, Dialectica can be read as a program transformation which mimics the construction of the reverse differential of a morphism.
-Another way of formulating Dialectica in a categorical way is by means of Dialectica Categories \cite{dePaivaPHD91}.
-The departing point of this section is the relation between the latter and the (categorical) notions of (reverse) differentiation.
+In this section we see the general framework in which reverse differentiation takes place, namely that of (dependent) lenses.
+We fix for all this section a category $\mathcal{L}$ with pullbacks.
+The canonical example that we have in mind is the category $\mathbf{SMan}$ of smooth manifolds and smooth maps.